Residential Architecture Design: Considerations & Benefits!

 1. Single-Family Homes: Residential home architecture typically involves the design of single-family homes, which are designed for one household or family.

-2. Design Styles: Residential home architecture encompasses a wide range of design styles, from traditional to contemporary, and everything in between.
+2. Design Styles: Residential home architecture encompasses many design styles, from traditional to contemporary and everything in between.

 3. Space Planning: Architects design the layout of rooms, the flow of spaces, and the placement of various rooms and features within the home.